cdoge25/ecommerce-data-pipeline/README.md

 ```shell
 make up
 ```
-As stated before, this is wholy optional, if you don't use `Makefile` you can still start up your services with this command
+As stated before, this is wholly optional, if you don't use `Makefile` you can still start up your services with this command
 ```shell
 docker compose up -d --build
 ```